Transfer Student Admissions

 Transfer credits for international students

 If you plan to transfer academic credits earned at non-U.S. institutions, you must submit a translated evaluation of your postsecondary (college) transcript(s).
-You will need to use an evaluation agency recommended by the National Association of Credential Evaluation Services (NACES) to prepare such an evaluation.
+You will need to use an evaluation agency recommended by the National Association of Credential Evaluation Services (NACES) or the Association of International Credential Evaluators (AICE) to prepare such an evaluation.

 We recommend the following services: